uvaaland/cig_llnl_workshop/vis_mesh.md

   The procedure is similar for visualizing the `vs` velocity model.

 ---
-In this section, we have looked at how to visualize the mesh with different component models (e.g. vp, vs).
+In this section, we have looked at how to visualize the model mesh with different components (e.g. vp, vs).

 In the next section, we will look at how to create a surface movie for the simulation data.